-Europe’s future of digital identity and payments will be connected but not merged, says Claire Deprez-Pipon, Digital Identity Lead at the European Payments Initiative (EPI).
-Real progress will depend not on building a ‘super app’ that handles both identity and payments, but on creating seamless interoperability between the two, allowing citizens to move effortlessly between authentication and payment while maintaining security, trust, and choice.
+Europe’s future of digital identity and payments will be increasingly connected, they will converge but not always merge, says Claire Deprez-Pipon, Digital Identity Lead at the European Payments Initiative (EPI).
+Real progress will depend less on turning every identity wallet into a payment wallet and more on orchestrating the complex payment ecosystem through pan-european and sovereign payment solution like Wero, creating seamless interoperability between the two, allowing citizens to move effortlessly between authentication and payment while maintaining security, trust, and choice.

 Claire leads the development of EPI’s digital identity strategy for Wero, the pan-European payment solution.
 Her mission is to understand how the upcoming EUDI Wallet will impact payment flows, ensure regulatory compliance, and explore business opportunities at the intersection of identity and payments.